ilikejames/Martin/README.md

 Martin
 ------

-Boilerplate outline for a node & angular prodject
+Boilerplate outline for a node & angular project

 ## Setup